juliend2/wiki_blossom/README.md

    contains some textile (.textile) or markdown (.md) files.
 2. `$ bundle install`
 3. `$ thin start -R wiki.ru`
+4. (optional) to start your wiki on each reboot, customize and add the content of etc/wiki_blossom.cron to you crontab.

 License
 -------